 As we are filling our toolboxes with resources to support the needs of all learners at Oak Hall, here is one place to look for classroom accommodations that can be implemented in your classes right away.

 Spoon feeding in the long run teaches us nothing but the shape of the spoon.

 ― E.M.
 Forster

-Thanks to the Patti Shively Foundation, we have recently hired an Upper School Teaching and Learning Specialist.
+Thanks to the Patti Shively Foundation, we now have Learning Specialists available to serve students in all three divisions.
 We are so grateful for their support.

 Missed a Coffee Talk?
 Check out the PowerPoints of our past presentations!